Osaka Gay Travel

 Osaka Gay Travel Experiences: Visit a Cat Café

-There are a couple different cat cafés in Osaka, but I highly recommend Cat Café Cat Tail.
+Osaka has a couple different cat cafés to choose from, but I highly recommend Cat Café Cat Tail.
 I like this location because the cats seem more energetic and playful than those I’ve seen in other cafés.
 Sometimes the majority of cats in cat cafés are only interested in sleeping.
 Well, not here at Cat Tail!

 Planning Made Easier with wolfyy.